Glossary of financial aid termsABCDEFG H I J K LMNOP Q RSTUV W X Y Z

 The term net is used to refer to the amount remaining after all charges or fees have been deducted from the total.
 For example, net income is the total income minus the amount of taxes paid.
-The net amount of a student's Federal Stafford Loan or PLUS Loan is the amount that they borrowed (i.e., the gross amount), with 1.072-4.288% loan processing fees deducted.
+The net amount of a student's Federal Stafford Loan is the amount that they borrowed (i.e., the gross amount), with 1.073-4.292% loan origination fees deducted.

 Non need-based financial aid

 Financial aid that does not require financial need as a criterion for eligibility.
 This type of aid is based on other criterion such as merit.